 I. It is characterized by unity.
+4:1-6

-4:1-6 God desires our unity, our oneness.
+God desires our unity, our oneness.
 Unity is not uniformity.
 Uniformity is when we look alike and act alike.
 That is boring and not much use.
 Unity is when we walk together and work together with common convictions and commitments.
 Two are essential.

-1) There must be a oneness of humility (behavior).
+1. There must be genuine humility (behavior).
 4:1-3

-- 1. "Therefore" connects chapters 4-6 (duty) with chapters 1-3 (doctrinal).
+- 1. "Therefore" connects chapters 4-6 (duty) with chapters 1-3 (doctrine).
 The order matters.
 Doctrine before duty. - 2.
 Paul is a prisoner (not of Rome but of the Lord).
 He beseeches (parakalo) exhorts, encourages personally and urgently. - 3.
-Walk key idea (cf. 4:17; 5:2; 8, 15) pre. tense; continually walk. - 4.
+Walk key idea (cf. 4:17; 5:2; 8, 15) pre. tense; continually walk.
+This is your (super)natural way of life. - 4.
 Worthy lit. means "to be of equal weight," with balance.
 "Live lives (chapters 4-6) equal to the great blessings described in chapters 1-3."
+(Hughes, 121).

-(Hughes, 121). - 5.
-Calling "the sovereign, saving calling of God" (MacArthur) A call to salvation and to service. - 6.
-Verse two notes four aspects of our unified behavior. - a.
-Lowliness humility, true self-evaluation, true selfawareness.
-Uses the standard of Christ, not others, to measure oneself. - b.
-Gentleness meekness, a God controlled man, conviction under control, a spirit of submission.
+- 5. Calling - "the sovereign, saving calling of God."
+(MacArthur) A call to salvation and to service. - Verse two notes four aspects of our unified behavior.
+6. - Lowliness humility, true self-evaluation, true self-awareness. a.
+Use the standard of Christ, not others, to measure oneself. - Gentleness meekness, a God controlled man, conviction under b. control, a spirit of submission.
 Note Moses (Num.
 12:3) and Jesus (Matt.
 11:29).
 Strength under control.
-Meekness is not weakness. - c.
-Longsuffering patience with people, no retaliation or revenge; suffers and waits ... truest evidence of death to self / ego. - d.
-Forbearing "there is room in your love for those who hurt or offend you."
+Meekness is not weakness. - Longsuffering patience with people, no retaliation or revenge; с. suffers and waits ... truest evidence of death to self / ego. - Forbearing "there is room in your love for those who hurt or d. offend you."
 Spirit enabled restraint. - 7.
-Endeavoring (pre. tense) working, giving diligence, to be eager, to make every effort, to be zealous.
-Keep to guard, maintain.
-Unity is kept not created!
+Endeavoring - (pre. tense) - working, giving diligence, to be eager, to make every effort, to be zealous.

+Keep - to guard, maintain.

+\Unity is kept not created!
 How?
 By the Spirit who is the bond, the one who binds or keeps us together in peace.

-2) There must be a oneness of theology (belief).
+2. There must be a sound theology (belief).
 4:4-6

-- 1. Theology matters.
+- Theology matters.
 What we believe matters.
-What we believe is wed to how we live.
-The two go together. - 2.
-Seven facets of our unity are noted in verses 4-6. - 3.
-Verse four is the Spirit's verse.Verse five is the Sin's verse.Verse six is the Father's verse.As our Triune God is one, we must be one.
+What we believe is wed to 1. how we live.
+The two always go together. - 2.
+Seven facets of our unity are noted in verses 4-6. - Verse four is the Spirit's verse.
+3. Verse five is the Son's verse.
+Verse six is the Father's verse.

+As our Triune God is one, we must be one, united in the things we believe.

-- One body no barriers, one living organism One Spirit the energizer of the body (1 Cor.
-12:13) One hope to be like Him and with Him, made possible by the work of the Spirit. - 5.
-One Lord His name is Jesus (there are not two Lords)
+- One body no barriers, one living organism 4.
+One Spirit - the energizer and baptizer of the body (1 Cor.
+12:13) One hope - to be like Him and with Him, made possible by the work of the Spirit. - One Lord His name is Jesus (there are not two Lords) 5.

 Acts.
-2:36 "Therefore let all the house of Israel know for certain that God has made Him both Lord and Christ this Jesus whom you crucified."
+2:36 - "Therefore let all the house of Israel know for certain that God has made Him both Lord and Christ - this Jesus whom you crucified."
 NAS